• Skip to primary navigation

 Some of the links on this post and below are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn a small commission by linking to Amazon.com and affiliated sites.
 Should you choose to buy them you could click on these links to go to the respective sites and make your purchase.
 I would really appreciate if you do that.
 Thank you.

-Filed Under: Coconut, Crab, Dinner, Gluten Free, Hot and Spicy, Indian, Lunch, Non-Vegetarian, Quick and easy, Sea Food, South Indian, Spicy, Uncategorized Tagged With: chilli crab, coconut chilli crab, crab, crab dish, crab masala, crab meal, hot and spicy crab, Indian style crab, Nandu masala
+Filed Under: Coconut, Crab, Dinner, Gluten Free, Hot and Spicy, Indian Cuisine, Lunch, Main Dishes, Non-Vegetarian, Quick and easy, Sea Food, South Indian Cooking, Spicy Tagged With: chilli crab, coconut chilli crab, crab, crab dish, crab masala, crab meal, hot and spicy crab, Indian style crab, Nandu masala

 Reader Interactions